gut-puncture/Semantic-Gravity-RP/specification.md

 * `Fill the blank (one word): You use scissors to ____.`
 * target_word: `cut`

-Fallback when ConceptNet is down (mandatory if needed):
+Primary generation when ConceptNet is down (expected):

-1. Use DeepSeek reasoner (thinking enabled for reasoning) to generate structured JSON with fields: subject, relation, target_word.
+1. Use GPT-5.2 (`gpt-5.2-2025-12-11`, reasoning.effort `none`) batch to generate structured JSON with fields: subject, relation, target_word.
 2. relation must be one of: UsedFor, MadeOf, HasProperty.
 3. Build question_text using the same C1-C3 templates above.
 4. Enforce diversity within fallback prompts:
    * no duplicate (question_text, target_word)
    * avoid repeating subjects or target_word
    * balance relation types across prompts
-5. Generate 1,000 candidates (prompts_per_category * 2) for common_sense before reasoner validation; if below target, regenerate.
+5. Generate 1,000 candidates (prompts_per_category * 2) for common_sense before validation; if below target, proceed with the available pool and log the shortfall (no regeneration).

 #### D) Creative

 Source:

-* Sample scenario texts from `euclaise/writingprompts`.
+* Sample scenario texts from `data/raw/writingprompts.txt` (local cache, 1000 lines).
 * If WritingPrompts is unavailable, generate without scenario seeds (fallback schema in Section 3.5F).

 Target selection: